 2014 Corpsmember of the Year, Candace Washington

 Candace Washington is the youngest of 10 children.
 She and her three sisters and six brothers were raised by a single-mother; they had no father figure in their lives.
 Candace’s eldest sister was responsible for making sure she went to school after their mother left for work every morning, but her sister never said much when Candace skipped class.
-For her sophomore year of high school, Candace chose the “home study” path, meaning she only had to be in school for about four hours a day.
+For her sophomore year of high school, Candace chose the “home study” path, meaning she only had to be in school for about four hours a day, the rest of the time she could enjoy book of ra spielen ohne anmeldung.
 She stayed enrolled until her junior year and then dropped out.

 “I felt there was no reason to be there,” said Candace.
 “My sister and other siblings did not really push me to get back into school because they did not finish school themselves, so it was very easy to give up on my education.”

 After dropping out, Candace says she did not take life seriously.
 She was dependent on others, spending her time partying with friends or out at clubs.

 “I was just a mess,” she said.
 “I had no education goals or career plan for my future.
 I thought just because I had some sort of income I would be set, but I was not.”